wufanyou/WRL-Agriculture-Vision/README.md

     python main.py -c config/DeepLabV3Plus-efficientnet-b3.yaml
     python main.py -c config/FPN-efficientnet-b4.yaml

-1.3 Train those two models which are required 8 X 2080 Ti GPUs of two nodes,
+1.3 Train those two models, which are required 8 X 2080 Ti GPUs of two nodes,
     check [here](https://pytorch-lightning.readthedocs.io/en/latest/clouds/cluster.html)
     to set how to train models on more than one node: